Saltern is a boutique research & design studio, shaping technology to make human sense.

 "Can we show this, not just tell it?"

-Drawing on our network of award-winning documentarians and ethnographers to help bring a user group to life for your team, in a way that's more memorable and meaningful than any persona-generator.
+Drawing on our network of documentarians and ethnographers to help bring a user group to life for your team, in a way that's more memorable and meaningful than any persona-generator.

 Other ideas?
 Maybe a zine on making AI art responsibly, or a sonified sourdough bread installation?
 Let's brainstorm :-)